BlazingRenderer/PyBRender/README.md

 Experimental Python wrapper for BRender using `ctypes`.

-The current `libbrender.dll` and `libbrender.so` in this repository were built from [BRender commit f805651](https://github.com/BlazingRenderer/BRender/commit/f805651).
+The files `libbrender.dll` and `libbrender.so` in this repository were built from [BRender commit f805651](https://github.com/BlazingRenderer/BRender/commit/f805651).

+Currently, you can only allocate/free/load/save models, pixelmaps, and materials.
+Their fields should be properly editable, allowing for scriptable BRender asset creation.

 ## Suggested Usage